 sudo systemctl stop apache2

-sudo apt remove --purge -y apache2 apache2-bin apache2-data apache2-utils
+sudo apt remove --purge apache2 apache2-bin apache2-data apache2-utils

 Remove the Manual Sury Source on Debian

-If you used the manual DEB822 source, remove that file and the Sury keyring package:
+If you used the manual DEB822 source and Apache was the only Sury repository on the server, remove the source file and purge the Sury keyring package:

 sudo rm -f /etc/apt/sources.list.d/apache2-sury.sources